Eric Haase Player Props: Tigers vs. Mariners

-Eric Haase is available when the Detroit Tigers take on Luis Castillo and the Seattle Mariners at T-Mobile Park Friday at 10:10 PM ET.
+Saturday, Eric Haase and the Detroit Tigers face the Seattle Mariners and George Kirby, with the first pitch at 9:40 PM ET.

-He is back in action for the first time since July 9, when he went 0-for-4 against the Blue Jays.
+He returns to action for the first time since July 9, when he went 0-for-4 against the Blue Jays.

 Eric Haase Game Info & Props vs. the Mariners